lau/calecto/README.md

 ## Roadmap

+- Support for upcoming Ecto 0.9 and microseconds

-The next planned feature is being able to save DateTime structs that are not UTC.
+- The next planned feature is being able to save DateTime structs that are not UTC.
 Saved DateTimes should preserve the timezone, hour, minute etc. If a timezone's rules/offset is changed the best case scenario is that the only thing that changes when the DateTime is loaded from the db is the offset.
-That way, if you avoid having the wall time change.